ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 esmvaltool run recipe_check_fluxcom.yml --config_file <path to config-user.yml> --log_level debug
 ```

 it should be able to find the correct file, but it does not succeed yet.
-The first
+The ESMValTool CMOR checker
-thing that the ESMValTool CMOR checker brings up is:
+brings up is:

 ~~~
-iris.exceptions.UnitConversionError: Cannot convert from unknown units.
-The "units" attribute may be set directly.
+esmvalcore.cmor.check.CMORCheckError: There were errors in variable GPP:
+ GPP: units should be kg m-2 s-1, not unknown
+ lon: standard_name should be longitude, not None
+ lat: standard_name should be latitude, not None
+ lon: units should be degrees_east, not unknown
+ lon: has values < valid_min = 0.0
+ lat: units should be degrees_north, not unknown
+ GPP: does not match coordinate rank
 ~~~
 {: .error}

-If you look closely at the error messages, you can see that this error concerns
+If you look closely at the error messages, you can see that these error concern
-the units of the coordinates.
+e.g. the units of the coordinates.
 ESMValTool tries to fix them automatically,
 but since no units are defined on the coordinates, this fails.

 The cmorizer utilities also include a function called `fix_coords`, but before